Writing a great prompt is the key to getting the best results from generative AI. (The “prompt” is the request you make when you use generative AI.)

 AI is here to stay whether you like it or not.
 And it can be a helpful tool in your content creation process if you use it right.

-Want to work together on your prompts?
-Join us for a Community Study Hall: Creating Better AI Prompts.
+Want to know more prompts?
+Watch the recording from our Community Study Hall: Creating Better AI Prompts.
 Not a member of our community?
 Join now!
 It’s free.